-The content of this report describes the recognizance prospecting type field work completed on certain portions of the Standfast Wigwam project held by Craig A Lynes beneficially for Rich River Exploration Ltd.
+The content of this report describes the 2014 sampling program completed on certain portions of the Standfast Wigwam project held by Craig A. Lynes

-Work was completed by crews and a geologist employed by Rich River Exploration Ltd.
+Work was completed by crews employed by Rich River Exploration Ltd. Donald Penner an independent P. Geo also visited the property and consulted on the Flagstone Potential of the property.

-A total of 17 person days were spent sampling and prospecting road cuts, logging blocks and hillside outcrops for visible mineralization and alteration associated with several mineral deposit models.
+A total of 25 person days were spent examining road cuts, logging blocks and hillside outcrops for visible mineralization and alteration associated with several mineral deposit models.
 IE Sed-Ex, Manto, Carbonate Replacement, MVT, Vein and Flagstone deposit types are known to be present within a favourable package of strata of the Lower Cambrian Badshot Formation and Lower Cambrian and younger Lardeau Groups.
+Part of the 2014 work was also completed in the flagstone area on the Rocky Road claims.

-Past exploration in the Wigwam project area has resulted in the discovery of numerous documented mineral showings.
-There are 13 adits and at least 34 showings that expose base metal mineralisation along a strike length of over 2.0 Km.
+Past historical exploration in the Wigwam project area has resulted in the discovery of numerous documented mineral showings.
+There are 13 adits and at least 34 showings that expose base metal mineralisation along a strike length of over 2.5 Km.
+The zone has been traced for over 4.5 Km onto the Ghost claims now owned by a subsidiary of Imperial Metals Corporation.